Edward F. Gilman and Dennis G. Watson2

 Pest resistance: resistant to pests/diseases

-Growing in full sun where it makes an excellent specimen or screen (on four-foot-centers) to the rather dense shade of patios, porches or as house plants, Yellow Butterfly Palm prefers fertile, well-drained, acid soil.
-Small palms benefit from some shade until they are several feet tall and palms should be watered during periods of drought.
+Yellow butterfly palm prefers fertile, well-drained, acid soil.
+If growth in full sun, it makes an excellent specimen or screen (on 4-foot centers), but can be grown in the dense shade of patios and porches (or as house plants).
+Small palms benefit from some shade until they are several feet tall, and palms should be watered during periods of drought.
 They require regular fertilizer applications to maintain a good appearance.
 Young palms in full sun and those in high pH soils develop yellow leaves.
 Older leaves on plants of any age become chlorotic, frequently from a deficiency of potassium.
 Affected leaves are often speckled with bronze or yellow.
-Yellow Butterfly Palm is moderately salt-tolerant.
+Yellow butterfly palm is moderately salt-tolerant.

 Propagation is by seeds or division.